darkhonor/ansible-role-packer/README.md

 # Ansible Role: Packer

-Installs the Terraform application and (if required) the modules and plugins required to operate the application in an airgap environment.
+Installs the Packer application and (if required) the modules and plugins required to operate the application in an airgap environment.

 ## Requirements